Tuzluca

+According to the 2024 population census, the district's total population is 22,564.

+It lies near the border with Armenia.

 Etymology

 Tuz means salt in the Turkish language.
 The Turkish name Tuzluca is derived from the salt mines that have existed here since at least medieval times; a salt mine still operates.

 History

 Known by Armenians as Koghb, Tuzluca was historically part of various Armenian kingdoms.
 The town and the surrounding area later became an Ottoman frontier Kurdish chiefdom and a scene of constant warfare between the Ottoman Empire and Persia.
 It was especially renowned for its salt mines.

 In 1746, the region was finally ceded to Persia and became part of the Erivan Khanate.
 After the Russo-Persian War, 1826–1828 and Treaty of Turkmenchay, it passed from Persian to Russian control.
-Under Russian rule, the town, now known as Kulp, became part of the Surmali district of the Armenian Oblast and later the Erivan Governorate.
-In 1829, shortly after the Russian annexation, Baltic German explorer Friedrich Parrot of the University of Dorpat (Tartu) travelled to Surmali as part of his expedition to climb Mount Ararat.
+Under Russian rule, the town, now known as Kulp, became part of the Surmalu uezd of the Armenian Oblast and later the Erivan Governorate.
+In 1829, shortly after the Russian annexation, Baltic German explorer Friedrich Parrot of the University of Dorpat (Tartu) travelled to Surmalu as part of his expedition to climb Mount Ararat.
 Two members of Parrot's expeditionary team, medical students Carl Schiemann and Maximilian Behaghel von Adlerskron, travelled to Kulp with four Cossacks to examine the salt mines.

-After the Russian Revolution, the town came under the administration of the Democratic Republic of Armenia.
-However, it was ceded to Turkey by the Soviet Union in the Treaty of Kars.
-It was traditionally part of Kars province until the creation of predominantly Iğdır province in 1993.
+After the Russian Revolution, Kulp came under the administration of the First Republic of Armenia in 1918.
+The town fell under Turkish occupation during the Turkish invasion of Armenia in 1920 and was formally ceded to Turkey by the Treaty of Moscow in March 1921, following Armenia's Sovietization.
+The cession was confirmed in the Treaty of Kars, signed in October of that same year.
+During the Kars negotiations, the Soviet side tried to secure "a concession on the salt-mining town of Koghb [Kulp], in Surmalu, for Soviet Armenia."
+However, the Turkish side rejected this proposal.

+As part of the Turkish republic, Kulp was renamed Tuzluca.
+It was initially part of the Kars Province until the creation of the Iğdır Province in 1993.
 Today, Tuzluca serves as a highland retreat for asthma patients.
 Apricots and other fruit and vegetables are grown in the district.